gorlapraveen/The-Learning-Documentation-Project/README.md

 prints `Hello world`

-Extracting a Substring from Variabel:
+Extracting a Substring from Variable:

          test="Welcome to the Land of Linux"
          echo "Our variable test is ${#test} characters long"